 Although RAN expects our Members to undertake Quality Standard assessments and, when the time comes, reassessments after holding the Standard for three years, in November 2020 RAN’s trustees decided to suspend these assessment processes because of and during the Covid-19 pandemic.
 As the heights of the pandemic may now have been reached, we have recommenced those on-site assessments, but we have revised the QS to take the different and new ways of working that our Members now undertake.

 The pandemic has forced many of our member organisations to change radically the way they deliver information and advice services - moving from services delivered primarily face-to-face in their offices to services largely delivered by their staff and volunteers by phone or online from home, or a hybrid version of both of those.

 Previous versions of the RAN Quality Standard did not properly cover advice and information services delivered from home, online or by phone.
 We thought it should.
 We drafted a revised version of the Standard, consulted our member organisations about it, and with one or two suggested amendments to our draft, which we accepted, they agreed.

 Version 3 is now here on the website and will be used once assessments are able to recommence.
-The revision to this Standard has also enabled RAN to produce a document that can be downloaded and used on-screen (PDF reader needed).
+The revision to this Standard has also enabled RAN to produce a document that can be edited on-screen and/or downloaded (PDF reader needed).